sheraadams/Space-Shooter-Game/README.md

 ```
 ## Photoshop Tutorials

-I added a Photoshop tutorial where I design the [spaceships and other game assets](https://youtu.be/WE-DJ-A5yTY).
-I also added a tutorial that demonstrates how to [configure your projects in Visual Studio](https://youtu.be/ZFx30Zmo1yI).
+Here is a Photoshop tutorial where I design the [spaceships and other game assets](https://youtu.be/WE-DJ-A5yTY) and here is a tutorial that demonstrates how to [configure your projects in Visual Studio](https://youtu.be/ZFx30Zmo1yI).

 ## References